fxpresso/FXMaps/README.md

 **(2015-10-15)**
 * Added ability to display all or subset of routes
 * Added CheckedComboBox in route chooser
+* Added ability to add new Routes to selection
 ![FXMaps Demo](http://metaware.us/images/screen.png)

 **(2015-10-12)**